BorgwardtLab/orbit-count/README.md

 # Python Bindings for ORCA
 This package implements python bindings for the [ORbit Counting Algorithm](https://github.com/thocevar/orca).

-The original source code was modified slightly to avoid memory leaks upon repeated function calls.
+The original source code was modified to avoid memory leaks upon repeated function calls and allow for parallel orbit counting when provided with several graphs (using OpenMP).

 ## Installation